saferactive/tgve/README.md

 ## notes

-It is worth noting that [TGVE](https://github.com/tgve/eAtlas) is not mature enough to turn off the layers that are not suitable for a "zone" geography such as the two sets of data presented.
+It is worth noting that [TGVE](https://github.com/tgve/eAtlas) does not currently turn off the layers that are not suitable for a "zone" geography such as the two sets of data presented.
 Therefore, the only approapriate layer (which is chosen by TGVE automatically) is the geojson layer.
 You can find the other layers under the settings tab on the sidebar under the label `Deck Layer`.